 Unlike identical twins, who have identical genomes, fraternal twins generally share about half of their genomes.
 The mutation Pack found in one of the twins was not the same as the one Fu had found, but related to it.
 Still the mutant twin showed similar skill at dealing with a lack of sleep.

 That twin, Pack reported in a 2012 study in Sleep, needed less sleep to recover from sleep deprivation and showed fewer performance lapses while deprived of sleep.
-One of the twin needed less sleep to recover from sleep deprivation and showed fewer performance lapses while deprived of sleep.

 Pack concluded that it was not just one gene mutation, but perhaps many variants that could confer similar resistance to sleep deprivation.
 His analysis also revealed that these genes were inheritable: If your parents or grandparents got away with very little sleep, then you likely could too.

 After Pack’s study it seemed that more and more variants would be revealed.
 After all, the studies done so far had involved few people.
 The greater the sample size, the greater the statistical power to detect true correlations.